Have you heard about Knolling Photography yet? You might even have practiced it on Instagram without knowing the term and story behind it.

 If you are interested in creating some Knolling Designs yourself, you should consider to

-Gather as much materials as you can think of.
+Gather as many materials as you can think of.
 The filtering comes later.

 See if you want to focus on certain objects, place these in the center.
-The bigger they are, they more attention they will get.
+The bigger they are, the more attention they will get.